Tottenham owner Joe Lewis charged in the United States with insider trading | Flashscore.com

-Prosecutors said Lewis exploited his access to corporate boardrooms by passing tips about companies in which he invested to friends, personal assistants, private pilots and romantic partners, enabling them to reap millions of dollars of profit.
+Prosecutors said Lewis, whose family trust controls a majority of the Tottenham Hotspur soccer team, passed tips about companies in which he invested to friends, personal assistants, private pilots and romantic partners, enabling them to reap millions of dollars of profit.

 "None of this was necessary.
-Joe Lewis is a wealthy man," U.S. Attorney Damian Williams said in a video on the X social media platform, formerly known as Twitter.
+Joe Lewis is a wealthy man," USA Attorney Damian Williams said in a video posted on Tuesday on the X social media platform, formerly known as Twitter.

 Lewis, who founded the investment firm Tavistock Group, was charged with 16 counts of securities fraud and three counts of conspiracy, for alleged crimes spanning from 2013 to 2021.

-"Mr Lewis has come to the US voluntarily to answer these ill-conceived charges, and we will defend him vigorously in court."
+"Mr Lewis has come to the US voluntarily to answer these ill-conceived charges, and we will defend him vigorously in court," Zornow said.

+A spokesperson for Tottenham said in a statement: "This is a legal matter unconnected with the club and as such we have no comment."

 Insider trading has long been a focus of Williams' office, dating to 2009 when a crackdown began under one of his predecessors, Preet Bharara.

-Lewis was accused of having from 2019 to 2021 passed material nonpublic information about companies such as Mirati Therapeutics, Solid Biosciences and Australian Agricultural Co.
+Prosecutors said Lewis exploited his access to corporate boardrooms from 2019 to 2021 by passing material nonpublic information about companies such as Mirati Therapeutics, Solid Biosciences and Australian Agricultural Co.

 He was also accused of having from 2013 to 2018 conspired to defraud Mirati, the US Securities and Exchange Commission and investors by using shell companies and other means to hide his more than 20% stake in the cancer therapy company.